OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

 ##### app.component.ts

-Method `joinSession()` gets the token which we provide to our component to connect to the session.
+Method `joinSession()` gets the tokens which we provide to our component to connect to the session.

 You can configure the opv-session with these parameters:

 -   `sessionName`: the session name that will be displayed inside the component
 -   `user`: the nickname that the user will have in the session
--   `token`: the retrieved token from OpenVidu Server
+-   `tokens`: the retrieved token from OpenVidu Server
 -   `ovSettings`: the configuration that the user want to have on the session